Greg Mattison: Coaching career

 On January 26, 2009, Mattison was promoted to defensive coordinator of the Baltimore Ravens; he was the successor of former defensive coordinator Rex Ryan.

 He was the team's linebackers coach, a job he got in part due to his relationship with John Harbaugh.
 During his time at WMU, Mattison coached alongside John Harbaugh, who was a graduate assistant and assistant coach.
 Harbaugh, then head coach of the Baltimore Ravens, hired Mattison to coach the Ravens linebackers.
 The job was Mattison's first NFL coaching position in 37 years of coaching football.

 On January 18, 2011, the Ravens announced that Mattison had accepted the defensive coordinator position at the University of Michigan.
 In returning to Michigan, Mattison reunited with Michigan head coach Brady Hoke, who is a close friend of Mattison's and was the Wolverines' defensive ends coach during Mattison's previous stint as defensive coordinator at Michigan.
 His contract at Michigan made him among the highest paid college football assistant coaches in the country.

 He was selected as one of five finalists for the 2011 Broyles Award.

 Mattison was a finalist for the head coaching job at Western Michigan University following the 2004 season, a job that eventually went to Bill Cubit.
 Mattison had served as the defensive coordinator and linebackers coach under Jack Harbaugh at Western Michigan from 1981 to 1986.

-On January 7, 2019 it was announced that Ohio State would be hiring Mattison to replace former defensive coordinator Greg Schiano.
+Mattison served as co-defensive coordinator at Ohio State for the 2019 and 2020 seasons.
+He shared the role with Jeff Hafley in 2019 and Kerry Coombs in 2020.
+Mattison retired from coaching following the 2020 season.

 Early life and family

 Mattison is a graduate of the University of Wisconsin–La Crosse, where he played football and wrestled.
 He attended high school at Madison East High School in Madison, Wisconsin.

-Mattison's son, Bryan Mattison, was a senior captain for the 2007 Iowa Hawkeyes football team, and most recently played for the Kansas City Chiefs, but was released on May 2, 2013 and is currently a free agent.
+Mattison's son, Bryan Mattison, was a senior captain for the 2007 Iowa Hawkeyes football team, and most recently played for the Kansas City Chiefs, but was released on May 2, 2013, and is currently a free agent.
 He was previously a member of the Baltimore Ravens and the St. Louis Rams.